 Participants may designate that their contributions be invested in any of the investment options offered by the Plans.
-In addition, participants generally can buy and sell investments offered by the Plans, including the Company Stock Fund, and transfer money, vested or nonvested, from any of the investment options into and out of any of the other investment options.
+In addition, participants generally can buy and sell investments offered by the Plans, including the Eli Lilly and Company common stock fund (the Company Stock Fund), and transfer money, vested or nonvested, from any of the investment options into and out of any of the other investment options.
 Participants also are allowed to take payment of the Company Stock Fund dividends in lieu of having them reinvested in their participant accounts.
 Company matching contributions are allocated based on a participant's investment elections for their own contributions.